wmudge/cldr-runner/NOTES.md

         -f Containerfile \
         .
    ```
-1. (Push the image if not using locally)
+1. (Push the image to a remote registry if not using locally)

 # Build cldr-runner